 The current Congress has grossly endangered basic funding for community health and CHIP – the Medicaid program for children.
 This widens the gap between the haves and the have-nots, when those very patients who are most vulnerable should be among our highest priorities.
 Instead, they stand to be the first to lose their footing due to the dysfunction in Congress.
 Dan will work to increase the presence of community health centers throughout the 7th District to ensure that a doctor’s appointment is within reasonable distance, and that medical help is within reach in case of an emergency.

 THE NEXT FRONTIER: A PUBLIC OPTION

 Dan will work to ensure that federal premiums for low-income earners are protected, giving hard-working people confidence that they can afford their insurance premiums month over month.
-This provides stability in a market where people are quickly losing insurance options and facing steep increases in premiums that, let’s face it, are already way too high.
+This provides stability in a market where people are quickly losing insurance options and facing steep increases in premiums that are already way too high.

 Dan also believes in lowering the Medicare age requirement.
 We must sensibly apply our existing resources to increase Medicare eligibility to provide access to insurance through a “Public Option” in addition to Medicaid expansion in Virginia.
 This would reduce the number of underinsured and uninsured even further, creating competition in the market.
 Expanding Medicaid would particularly assist nursing homes, 64% of which rely on it to stay in business.

 By giving people choices between a private and a federal insurance option, we bring premiums within reach for our friends and neighbors in Central Virginia.